titu1994/MobileNetworks/README.md

 </table>

 ## Conversion of Tensorflow Weights
 The weights were originally from https://github.com/tensorflow/models/blob/master/slim/nets/mobilenet_v1.md, which used Tensorflow checkpoints.
 There are scripts and some documentation for how the weights were converted in the `_weight_extraction` folder.

+The weights for V2 model were originally from https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet, which used Tensorflow checkpoints.
+There are scripts and some documentation for how the weights were converted in the `_weight_extraction_v2` folder.